l a n g l e y

 · The second culprit is a clogged drain that is located just past the garburator.

-• Stay away from stringy or starchy food waste – There is a list of fibre-rich foods that will do wonders for your diet, but the truth is they are terrible for your electronic garbage disposal system.
-These fibres are often long, durable and contain high starch content making them perfect for clogging and tangling up your garburator, causing it not to work properly
+• Stay away from stringy or starchy food waste – There is a list of fibre-rich foods that will do wonders for your diet, but the truth is, they are terrible for your electronic garbage disposal system.
+These fibres are often long, durable and contain high starch content, making them perfect for clogging and tangling up your garburator, causing it not to work properly

 • Bones – Although these might seem obvious, many people still overlook them.
 Did you know that even the smallest chicken wing bone is not advised to go into your sink’s drain?
-The garburator is not built to grind up bones to the point where they could be drained properly.
+The garburator is not built to grind up bones to the point where they could be adequately drained.
 Instead, what it does is break it down into multiple sharp fragments that will cause issues down the line.

-Garburator Installation Langley BC
+Garburator Installation Near You

 • Repair is no longer an option: